Rogers Memorial Hospital - Herrington Recovery Center Philosophy

 ABOUT ROGERS MEMORIAL HOSPITAL – HERRINGTON RECOVERY CENTER

 Set on the eastern edge of Rogers Memorial Hospital’s 50 acres of tranquil, wooded grounds, Herrington Recovery Center provides residential substance abuse and co-occurring disorder treatment for men and women.
 Detox services are offered on-site.
 Herrington also offers dedicated intensive outpatient programs (IOP) for addiction, co-occurring substance abuse and mental health disorders, and adolescents.

 TREATMENT & ASSESSMENT

-Admission begins with a free telephone screening, followed by a clinical review by one of the medical staff who will recommend the most appropriate level of care.
+According to Herrington Recovery Center's website, admission begins with a free telephone screening, followed by a clinical review by one of the medical staff who will recommend the most appropriate level of care.
 Herrington also offers a comprehensive five-day evaluation for professionals referred by licensure boards, regulatory agencies, or other supervisory organizations.